As an Amazon Associate I earn from qualifying purchases.

 In fact, it was pretty much a meal in itself.
 I think most folks (unless you’re vegan or vegetarian) would use this as a side dish.
-But honestly, it’s very tasty and very filling on it’s own.
+But honestly, it’s very tasty and very filling on its own.
 I highly recommend putting a pat of butter or coconut oil on the top so it melts down into everything as it bakes.
-It adds a lot of flavor!
+It adds a lot of flavors!

 - 1 large acorn squash